-- Participate as a member of the Chief Justice Advisory Committee on Local Courts.
-Staff the Sub Committee on Court Technology, Judicial Education and Chair the Legislative Sub Committee as appointed by order of the Supreme Court Chief Justice Order # 07-012. - Participate and/or assist in providing additional training opportunities to Judges, District Attorneys, City Prosecutors and Court Administrators in needed traffic safety related topics. - Work directly with courts to enhance traffic court processes and policies related to implementation of electronic citation data for criminal and traffic offenses. - Work with OJD and local records management system provider (MAJIC) to automate OSP and local submitted e-citations into system electronically for State and Local courts.
+- Coordinate and deliver an annual Traffic Safety Educational Conference to Oregon judges.
+Invite court administrators to attend. - Participate and/or assist in providing additional training opportunities to judges, district attorneys, city prosecutors and court administrators at requested conferences. - Work directly with courts to enhance traffic court processes and policies related to implementation of electronic citation data for criminal and traffic offenses. - Work with OJD and local records management system provider (MAJIC) to automate OSP and local submitted e-citations into system electronically for state and local courts.